juxor/afaq/markdown/secI1.md

 affairs."_ [Malatesta and Hamon, **Op.
 Cit.**, vol. 2, p.
 20]

 The election of someone to administer public affairs **for you** is not having a portion of social power.
-It is, to use of words of Emile Pouget (a leading French anarcho-syndicalist) _"an act of abdication,"_ the delegating of power into the hands of a few. [**Op.
+It is, to use the words of leading French anarcho- syndicalist Emile Pouget, _"an act of abdication,"_ the delegating of power into the hands of a few. [**Op.
 Cit.**, p.
 67] This means that _"**[a]ll political power inevitably creates a privileged situation** for the men who exercise it.
 Thus it violates, from the beginning, the equalitarian